MorpheusAIs/Docs/Guides/MOR/Mainnet/MOR Rewards Claim Guide.md

 ---

-> [!NOTE]
+> [!TIP]
-> In case you face difficulties, find something unclear, or have questions, you can get assistance in the [Morpheus Discord server](https://discord.com/channels/1151741790408429580/1183666837460897832).
+> **In case you face difficulties, find something unclear, or have questions, you can get assistance in the** [**Morpheus Discord server**](https://discord.com/channels/1151741790408429580/1183666837460897832).
+>
-> Information on how to deposit or withdraw stETH through the Smart Contract is in this [guide](https://github.com/MorpheusAIs/Docs/edit/main/Guides/MOR/Mainnet/Morpheus%20Capital%20Providers%20Contract%20Guide.md).
+> **Information on how to deposit or withdraw stETH through the Smart Contract is in this** [**guide**](https://github.com/MorpheusAIs/Docs/edit/main/Guides/MOR/Mainnet/Morpheus%20Capital%20Providers%20Contract%20Guide.md).

+## Beware of scams, Morpheus has no tech support team, no support tickets and will not commence any airdrops.
+Anyone who message you with proposal to help is likely a scammer.